 \subsubsection{AI harm through misuse}

-A common refrain is that AI will give humans ``superpowers'' \citep{sap2024genai, chui2024ai}.
-Presumably, some of those humans will be bad actors --- for whom AI agents becomes an ``impact multiplier''~\citep{shavit2023governing}.
-These ``hench-agents''\citep{bonnefon2024moral} will be able to scale up, accelerate, or obfuscate the harmful actions of their human controllers --- which might include fraud \citep{weidinger2022taxonomy, europol2023chatgpt, primack2024retailers, dhs2024impactai}, cyberattacks \citep{brundage2024malicioususeartificialintelligence}, disinformation \citep{bengio2023rogueais}, purchasing weapons on the dark web to engage in real-world harm \citep{Wilser2022, PersiPaoli2017, Broadhurst2021} (ChatGPT already knows to go to buy weapons with cryptocurrency \citep{openai2023gpt4system}), or even trying to ``destroy[] humanity''\citep{bengio2023rogueais}.
-Notably, research has indicated that even good actors may be more inclined to act unethically when disintermediated by an AI agent \citep{GRATCH2022101382}.
-What is more, even where malicious actors do not have direct control over CAIA, they may be able to make them act harmfully by attacking them, for example via adversarial examples \citep{chowdhury2024breakingdefensescomparativesurvey, he2024securityaiagents, khan2024securitythreatsagenticai, lindrea2024crypto}.
+Presumably, some of the humans who come to control AI will be bad actors; for them, AI may be an ``impact multiplier''~\citep{shavit2023governing}.
+AI ``hench-agents''\citep{bonnefon2024moral} will help scale up, accelerate, or obfuscate their harmful actions --- whether it be fraud \citep{weidinger2022taxonomy, europol2023chatgpt}, cyberattacks \citep{brundage2024malicioususeartificialintelligence}, disinformation \citep{bengio2023rogueais}, buying weapons on the dark web to enact real-world harm \citep{Wilser2022, Broadhurst2021} (ChatGPT already knows to buy weapons with cryptocurrency \citep{openai2023gpt4system}), or even trying to ``destroy[] humanity'' \citep{bengio2023rogueais}.
+Notably, research suggests even good actors are more inclined to act unethically when disintermediated by AI agents \citep{GRATCH2022101382}.
+What is more, even where malicious actors do not have directly control CAIA, they may be able to make them act harmfully via attack \citep{patlan2025realaiagentsfake, he2024securityaiagents, khan2024securitythreatsagenticai, lindrea2024crypto}.